Consultation – Assessment – Referral – Education

 How do I make a referral to the CARE Team?

-- Preferred method: Submit an Online CARE Referral Form using the link above.
-When you complete the form, please fill in as much information and detail as possible, as this will assist the CARE Team in evaluating the referral properly.
+Submit an Online CARE Referral Form using the form below.
+When this form is completed, please fill in as much information and detail as possible, as this will assist the CARE Team in evaluating the referral properly.

 Examples of concerning behavior can include, but are not limited to: